 I’m so glad my wedding planning days are over.

-Anyway, I wrote the couple an email and because I got married, I thought I should give some advice.
+Anyway, I wrote the couple an email and because I’m married, I thought I should give some advice about marriage.

 Thank you for the invite, but regretfully, I will not be attending.
 Much regret unable to catch up with all.

 And now the old man would like to ramble on.
 (You don’t have to pretend to read, and I won’t quiz you about the content if I bump into you.)

 Congratulations on this monumental (emphasis on “mental”) decision and change in your life!
 Anyone who decides to get married must be crazy.
 But anyone who doesn’t must be stupid.
 So what would you rather be?
 Crazy or stupid?

 On your special day, just remember that a wedding is for a day, a marriage is for a lifetime.
 Whatever goes wrong on the wedding day will just be a memory to share and laugh about on your anniversaries (may you have many!)
 Everything that goes right, may eventually be forgotten. (or maybe it is the other way around?)
 Whatever it is, the strength of your marriage will not depend on the price of the wedding gown, the name of the designer, the venue of your wedding reception, or whether an old man (or whoever) turned up at your wedding or spouted nonsense in an email to you.
 Even now, the world is out to tear you apart (or at least it seemed that way when I was getting married).
 It is a test.
 A crucible of fire.
 Or crucible of financial stress.
 Same thing.

 But you have each other and that is the most important thing for the rest of your life.
 Till death do you part.
 Which means no divorce.
 Only murder.
 (Why do we put these things in our wedding vows?!?!)